-Whether the difference of the constant of the g school fees of Remarks Causes of difference between the actual rental expenditure and rental subsidy: (i) low fill-up rate $\checkmark$ The difference between the actual rental expenditure and rental subsidy
+Whether the differe recognised for assessing KG Section g school fees of Remarks Causes of difference between the actual rental expenditure and rental subsidy: (i) low fill-up rate ✓ The difference between the actual rental expenditure and rental subsidy

-(ii) "dual caps" ✓ under the RSS can be charged to the subsidies under the Scheme and/or "School Funds". (iii) apportioning rental expenditure × The portion of rental expenditure shared by the CCC section / non- local stream should be recorded in the accounts of the corresponding section or stream for assessing applications for fee revision. (iv) difference between the actual rental expenditure and market rent as assessed by RVD × The difference should neither be charged to the subsidies under the Scheme nor income from school fee.
+(ii) "dual caps" \checkmark under the RSS can be charged to the subsidies under the Scheme and/or "School Funds". (iii) apportioning rental expenditure × The portion of rental expenditure shared by the CCC section / non- local stream should be recorded in the accounts of the corresponding section or stream for assessing applications for fee revision. (iv) difference between the actual rental expenditure and market rent as assessed by RVD × The difference should neither be charged to the subsidies under the Scheme nor income from school fee.
 It should be borne by "School Funds" (except school fees).